 - Motivation - how supportive and encouraging is your business to its employees?
 See lead and motivate your staff.

-- Organisational culture - what are you doing to promote an inclusive culture in which staff are aware of and committed to the business' aims?
+- Organisational culture - what are you doing to promote a diverse and inclusive culture in which staff are aware of and committed to the business' aims?
+See promoting equality and diversity.

 - Matching jobs to people - are you making the best use of skills, experience and competencies, and helping staff fulfil their aspirations?